hoshikawa2/DataflowSparkStreamDemo/README.md

-# Use Spark Streaming to read a high volume of data from Kafka
+# Use Spark Streaming to process a Kafka topic near real-time

 ## Introduction